 For the most up-to-date info, please visit the National Park Service resources:

 Backcountry permits are required for all overnight trips in Mount Rainier National Park.
 Visit the National Park’s website for the most up-to-date rules and regulations or call the Wilderness Information Center at 360-569-6650.

 Reservations for The Wonderland Trail

 In brief, the park issues about 70% of the available campsites through a reservation system, and the rest on a first-come, first-served basis.
 They take reservations for the summer and fall beginning March 15th.
 Requests received by March 31 will be given higher priority.
 There is a reservation fee of $20, and you will want get your request in early, especially if you plan to hike with a group.

 If you’re just hiking a small section of the trail, the National Park reports that Friday and Saturday nights see the largest numbers of campers and advises planning your trip between Sunday and Thursday if possible.

 There are eighteen trail-side camps with water sources and pit toilets on the Wonderland Trail.
 When you apply for your permit, you need to provide your preferred itinerary, and the NPS will do what they can to accommodate.
-See the itinerary section for more info.
+I recommend this laminated map for planning your itinerary.

 Rules on making changes